AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 !!!
 Success "Material 3 is using the CIE-L* colorspace to determine the lightness for tonal palettes"

 So.
-Lets take a look at the primary, secondary and tertiary palettes.
+Let's take a look at the primary, secondary and tertiary palettes.
 Can we make sense of them?

 ##:material-home-floor-3: Primary palette

-Lets do some observations, and look at the primary palette first!
+Let's do some observations and look at the primary palette first!

 ###:material-home-floor-3: Experiment 1: how do primary palettes compare?